bin456789/reinstall/README.en.md

 >
 > The solution is to update the system patches or manually install the `VCLibs` library <https://www.google.com/search?q=ltsc+wsappx>.

+> [!WARNING]
+> When installing Windows ISOs released in `May 2022` or later on GCP, the system may repeatedly reboot during the Windows installation (PE) stage.
+You can resolve this issue using one of the following two methods:
+>
+> 1. Add the `--force-boot-mode bios` parameter.
+The script will install Windows in `BIOS boot + MBR partition table` mode.
+> <br /> - (Optional) After installation, you can convert it to `EFI boot + GPT partition table` using the command `MBR2GPT /convert /allowFullOS`.
+>
+> 2. Create a custom RAW image and install it via DD.

 #### Considerations for Installing Windows on ARM

 Most ARM machines support installing latest Windows 11.